 The SUV is also appreciated by the auto emergency braking system

 Regretfully, the Atlas made us disappointed by its headlights performance.
 As a result, it couldn’t achieve the Top Safety Pick+ rating.
-Instead, that prize belonged to other rivals in its midsize SUVs segment like the Honda Pilot, Hyundai Santa Fe, Mazda CX-9 and the Toyota Highlander on the market.
+Instead, that prize belonged to other rivals in its midsize SUVs segment like the Honda Pilot, Hyundai Santa Fe, Mazda CX-9 and the Toyota Highlander for sale on the market.

 In spite of earning this prestigious Award, the 2018 Volkswagen Atlas hasn’t been tested by the National Highway Traffic Safety Administration (HHTSA) in its Five-Star Safety Ratings program.